-The Assessment Only route to QTS has been designed specifically for those graduates who can demonstrate sufficient breadth and variety of experience in schools or other settings to enable them to meet all of the Teachers’ Standards, therefore they would not need to spread a year training to be a teacher on a conventional teacher training course.
+The Assessment Only route to QTS has been designed specifically for those graduates who can demonstrate sufficient breadth and variety of experience in schools or other settings to enable them to meet all of the Teachers’ Standards, therefore they would not need to spend a year training to be a teacher,

 Entry Requirements for Assessment Only QTS:

 - You must hold a UK degree or equivalent qualification.

 - You must have taught in at least two schools or Early Years setting, across the whole age range choosing from ages 3-7, 5-7, 11-16 or 11-18.
 It is not sufficient to only have had experience of two schools or settings;

 - You need to have taught children and young people from different backgrounds, across the ability range in your chosen age range;